LetsMesh/IntegrationTests/README.md

   - `node_modules` folder containing installed npm packages.
   - `playwright-report` will only appear after running tests, and will contain Playwright reporters that detail the last finished tests and print failures when they occur.
   - `test-results` will contain test artifacts such as screenshots, videos, traces, or other relevant information gathered in specific tests that capture that information.
-  - `tests-examples` folder containing an example `.spec.ts` file that test a demo app.
   - `tests` folder contains all test files, such as `example.spec.ts`
   - `.gitignore` to tell git to not track certain files and folders that we don't want uploaded to the master repository.
   - `package.json` and `package-lock.json` are versioning files that are used to install packages and track package versions for the repository.